-- Eugene D'Angelo, PhD, co-director of Children’s Psychosocial Treatment Clinic and chief of the Division of Psychology, who is examining how certain factors in mental health treatment can make therapy more effective and prevent the return of symptoms later in a child's life
+- Eugene D'Angelo, PhD, co-director of Boston Children’s Psychosocial Treatment Clinic and chief of the Division of Psychology, who is examining how certain factors in mental health treatment can make therapy more effective and prevent the return of symptoms later in a child's life

 - Stuart J. Goldman, MD, who studies the wide range of depressive disorders affecting children and adolescents and identifies risk factors for teen suicide

 - Roberta S. Isberg, MD, who focuses on the practice of dialectical behavior therapy—a combination of traditional cognitive-behavioral therapy and Buddhist meditation practices—in treating depression and other mood disorders